Swanson-Hysell-Group/SAM_Header/README.md

 ##Dependencies

 The code requires the standard scientific python modules of numpy, scipy and pandas.
 Installing the Enthought Canopy python distribution (https://www.enthought.com/products/canopy/) is a way you can get quickly setup with python and the dependencies needed to run this code.
-Other necessary functions that were originally part of the PmagPy project (https://github.com/ltauxe/PmagPy/) that are dependencies for mk_sam_file.py have been collected in  mk_sam_utilities.py which is included in the repository.
+Other necessary functions that were originally part of the PmagPy project (https://github.com/ltauxe/PmagPy/) that are dependencies for mk_sam_file.py have been collected in  mk_sam_utilities.py which is included in the repository such that you don't need to download PmagPy for the program to run.